dtoczala/ibm-cloud-landing-page/README.md

 - [Lionel's Bluemix Help](http:/ibm.biz/bluemixhelp) - this page is an "unofficial" collection of links done by Lionel Mace.
 Nice collection of places to start from.
 - [Common Bluemix ID and Billing Questions](https://www.ibm.com/blogs/bluemix/2017/08/common_qa/) - great guide on common Bluemix ID and billing questions with good answers.
 We use this a lot.
 - [Bluemix Annoyances and Work Arounds](docs/bluemix-faq.md) - sub-page with guidance on how to work around some of the minor annoyances you might encounter with Bluemix.

+## IBM Softlayer - an Infrastructure as a Service (IaaS)

+Softlayer is the IBM Cloud IaaS product which provides a wide array of  infrastructure capabilities that allow you to move your computing workload to a scalable and "on demand" foundation.
+These are exposed within the Bluemix interface as "Infrastructure", and allow you to select from different resource options like Devices, Storage, Network, Security, as well as some add-on services.

+### References for Further Reading
+- [Regulate access to your network resources with IBM Cloud security groups](https://www.ibm.com/blogs/bluemix/2017/09/network-security-groups/) - this page is good place to start for learning about creating, using and maintaining security groups.

 ## Architecting Cloud Applications